rightjs/rightjs-docs/docs/en/comparison.md

 ## RightJS vs. YUI and Dojo

-Dojo and YUI frameworks are similar and both differ quite noticable from RightJS which is a modern framework in the spirit of Ruby.
-YUI on the other hand is more the equivalent of Java and Dojo probably closer to Python.
+Dojo and YUI frameworks are similar and both differ quite noticeable from RightJS, which is a modern framework in the spirit of Ruby.
+YUI on the other hand is more the equivalent of Java, and Dojo is probably closer to Python.

 The key difference between them is that YUI and Dojo work inside their own namespaces and you are supposed to work through their nested APIs.
-RightJS provides you instant access to most of its features on the objects themselves and thus makes it very easy to call or chain these features.
+RightJS, on the other hand, provides you instant access to most of its features on the objects themselves and thus makes it very easy to call or chain these features.

 ### Pros and Cons